ipfabric/docs/docs/IP_Fabric_GUI/diagrams/network_viewer.md

 sites represented by a cloud for better visibility.
 You can double-click a cloud to explore further that specific site.

-Top-level view with all network:
+Top-level view with all networks:

 ![Network Viewer -> All network](network_viewer/all_network.png)

-## Adding Networks To The View
+## Adding Networks to the View

 To display the required information, select on the left side the site you want to visualize and click **_Submit_**.

 One or more sites can be displayed at a time.

-For example, to see a diagram of particular sites called `35HEADOFFICE` and `35COLO`:
+For example, to see a diagram of the particular sites `35HEADOFFICE` and `35COLO`:

 1. Select **_Site name_** from **_Group Devices by_** drop-down menu